MaxBenChrist/awesome_time_series_in_python/standardize_time_series_formats.md

 # Classification of different time series formats

 A time series consists of timely annotated data.
 So, a recording is based on two numbers, the `time` and `value` dimension.
 It has the format
 ```
 (time, value)
 ```
 An example would be
 ```
 (2009-06-15T13:45:30, 83°C)
 ```
 which denotes a temperature of `83°C` measured at time `2009-06-15T13:45:30`.

 A whole time series, which is a collection of such two dimensional recordings can have meta information, characteristics that will not change over time.
-The most important meta information are the entity id and the type of time series for multivariate szenarios.
+The most important meta information are the entity id and the type of time series for multivariate scenarios.

 In that case, a recording is a 4 dimensional vector
 ```
 (id, time, value, kind)
 ```
 where `value` is the value of the time series of type `kind` recorded at time `time` for the entity `id`.

 So, for example
 ```
 (VW Beetle - SN: 7 4545 4543 ,  2009-06-15T13:45:30, 83°C, Engine Temperature G1)
 ```